NathanNeurotic/uOPL/README.md

 | `LNG`  | for translation support                              | all         |
 | `CHT`  | for cheats files                                     | all         |

-U-OPL will automatically create the above directory structure the first time you launch it and enable your favorite device.
+OPL will automatically create the above directory structure the first time you launch it and enable your favorite device.

 For HDD (APA) users, OPL will read `hdd0:__common/OPL/conf_hdd.cfg` for the config entry `hdd_partition` to use as your OPL partition.
 If not found a config file, a 128Mb `+OPL` partition will be created.
 You can edit the config if you wish to use/create a different partition.